 Graduate school can be costly, but if you do your research, you may be surprised by the financial supports available to you.
-This tip-sheet outlines sources of funding, factors to consider when applying for funding, information on funding sources and useful websites.
+This tip sheet outlines sources of funding, factors to consider when applying for funding, and useful websites.

 1. Where is Funding Available?

 Funding may be available through government loan programs, research councils, foundations, university awards offices, academic departments and banks.
 There are several categories of funding which, depending on your situation, you may be eligible for:

 - Loans: monetary aid that must be repaid within a specific timeline